anettrolikova/planett/index.md

 ## My Speakers bio
 Anett is leading NFT Standards Working Group, focusing on research and development in the NFT ERC Ecosystem.
 She published many articles tackling protocol and application layer obstacles in the NFT ecosystem and problems with ERC-721.
 She is also coordinating Ethereum Magicians forum and facilitating discussions around protocol and Ethereum governance.

-### Are you interested in collaboration?
-Email me anette.rolikova@gmail.com 😊

 ## Contributions: